jkillingsworth/jkillingsworth.com/_posts/2018-10-31-weighted-linear-regression.md

     \end{document}
 {% endlatex %}

 If you plug in the weights and the observed values, finding the coefficients is fairly straightforward.
-Notice that if all the weights are equal, the result is the same as the ordinary least squares method presented in the previous post.
+Notice that if all the weights are equal, the result is the same as the ordinary least squares method presented in the [previous post]({% post_url 2018-10-11-least-squares-and-normal-distributions %}).

 ## Maximum Likelihood Estimation

-Just like we did in the previous post, let's assume the errors are normally distributed around the model.
+Let's assume the errors are normally distributed around the model.
 Recall the probability density function for the normal distribution:

 {% latex fig-10 %}
     \documentclass[varwidth]{standalone}